AndreyKozlovskiy/NodeJS-RS/TASKS.md

 ![alt text](./doc/connection.png "Connection modal")

 2. Use [Mongoose ODM](https://mongoosejs.com/) to store and update data.
-3. The information on DB connection (connection string) should be stored in `.env` file and should be passed to the application using the environment variables with the help of the following [dotenv package](https://www.npmjs.com/package/dotenv).
+3. The information on DBinMemory connection (connection string) should be stored in `.env` file and should be passed to the application using the environment variables with the help of the following [dotenv package](https://www.npmjs.com/package/dotenv).

 ## Task 5.
 Authentication and JWT